Back to Home

 Key Research Focal Points

-• Five waves of high-quality longitudinal data.
+• Five waves of longitudinal data with research firm Malatest.

 2005 – 2007

-United States Work, Stress, and Health
+American Work, Stress, and Health Study

 Methodology

-Baseline Panel Study
+Baseline + Follow-up Panel

 Sample Scope